 Vehicle load, tire design and inflation pressure are important for proper handling.
 Therefore check that the tires are inflated to the recommended pressure according to the vehicle load.
+Loads should be distributed so that capacity weight or maximum permissible axle loads are not exceeded.
 It is recommended to use tires of the same make and dimensions on all four wheels.